ct-Open-Source/SLOG-Temperature-Logger-Tools/README.md

 ## Disclaimer (No Warranty / No Liability)

 This software is provided **as-is**, **without any warranty**, and **without any guarantee of functionality**, merchantability, fitness for a particular purpose, or non-infringement.
+This software and the owner of this repository are in no way affiliated with Mesavss/Seven-MS.

 It is shared **without any liability or obligation** from **heise Medien / c’t** (including editors, employees, contractors, or contributors).
 Use at your own risk.

 **You are responsible** for verifying results and ensuring safe operation of your device(s).
-Some functions (e.g. reset/clear records) can irreversibly modify device state.
+Some functions (e.g. reset/clear records) may irreversibly modify device state.

 ---